emabee/flexi_logger/README.md

   coloring if the output is not sent to a terminal but e.g. piped to another program.

 **<span style="color:red">C</span><span style="color:blue">o</span><span style="color:green">l</span><span style="color:orange">o</span><span style="color:magenta">r</span><span style="color:darkturquoise">s</span>**,
 or styles in general, are a matter of taste, and no choice will fit every need.
 So you can override the default formatting and coloring in various ways.

-With `--no-default-features --features="atty"` you can remove the ansi_term-based coloring but keep the capability to switch off your own coloring.
+With switching off the default features and choosing feature `atty` explicitly (see [usage](#usage)) you can remove the ansi_term-based coloring but keep the capability to switch off your own coloring.

 ### **`compress`**

-The `compress` feature adds two options to the `Logger::Cleanup` `enum`, which allow keeping some or all rotated log files in compressed form (`.gz`) rather than as plain text files.
+Adds two variants to the `enum` `Logger::Cleanup`, which allow keeping some or all rotated log files in compressed form (`.gz`) rather than as plain text files.

+### **`dont_minimize_extra_stacks`**

+Normally, `flexi_logger` reduces the stack size of all threads that it might spawn (flusher, specfile-watcher, async writer, cleanup) to a bare minimum.
+For usecases where this is not desirable
+(see e.g. [issue-95](https://github.com/emabee/flexi_logger/issues/95)), you can activate this feature.

 ### **`specfile`**

-The `specfile` feature adds a method `Logger::start_with_specfile(specfile)`.
+Adds a method `Logger::start_with_specfile(specfile)`.

 If started with this method, `flexi_logger` uses the log specification that was given to the factory method (one of `Logger::with...()`) as initial spec